zimran-smithers/Hamilton-Documentation/README.md

 <p>&nbsp;</p>

-# Before Running the Hamilton
+## Before Running the Hamilton
 Every day run the Hamilton Maintenance program and go through this checklist
+- [ ] Make sure the machine is turned on
 - [ ] Check to see if daily or weekly maintenance must be done
 - [ ] Run the respective maintenance programs if needed.
-This is shown in bold red **REQUIRED** in the software
+This is shown in bold red **REQUIRED** in the software5*-5582287=/28/

 <p>&nbsp;</p>

-# Running a Method on the Hamilton
+## Running a Method on the Hamilton

 - Access the Hamilton Method Manager
 - Select method from 'Hamilton Standard Method' list